Contamination in hydraulic systems is now recognised as the most frequent cause of malfunction or failure of hydraulic equipment.

 Unstable emulsions of poor lubricity form when water is inadvertently emulsified with oil.
 Such contamination impairs the smooth mechanical movements and promotes wear.

 Aeration or air bubbles in the fluid, at low pressures and in excess, can cause noise in pumps and valves leading to erratic or loose machine movements, resulting in premature wear and failure.

 Contamination affects all types of hydraulic equipment.
 Dirty fluids cause wear which accelerates leakage and the development of heat on a system.
-Heat lowers the lubricity of hydraulic fluid and causes additional wear.
+Temperature lowers the lubricity of hydraulic fluid and causes additional wear.

-When hiring equipment from HTL you don’t have to be concerned with fixing problems onsite or sourcing the correct solution yourself; HTL’s industry knowledge and expertise is available 24/7 to assist you.
-With express delivery available and our Fast Track Calibration Service, replacement equipment is sent direct to site reducing your downtime whilst your equipment is being repaired or calibrated by our fully qualified Service Engineers.
+When hiring equipment from HTL, you don’t have to be concerned with fixing problems onsite or sourcing the correct solution yourself; HTL’s industry knowledge and expertise is available 24/7 to assist you.
+With express delivery available and our Fast Track Calibration Service, replacement equipment is sent direct to site reducing your downtime.
+In contrast, your equipment is being repaired or calibrated by our fully qualified Service Engineers.

 For more information or for an instant quote contact us today: call +44(0)1670 700 000 or email email@example.com.